-Why we may not "want to talk about it," and how to help someone you love with a mental hea
+Why we may not "want to talk about it," and how to help a loved with a mental health issue

 Sometimes, we don't even give ourselves that.
 Sometimes we don't give this to our loved ones either.
-Despite these ideas, we all need help sometimes and often our loves ones can be the first line of defense against falling into even more distress.
+Despite these ideas, we all need help at times and often our loved ones can be the first line of defense against falling into even more distress.

-- Sometimes people are afraid that others won’t understand, will judge them, minimize their experiences or label them as “crazy.”
+- We fear that others won’t understand, will judge, minimize our experiences or label us as “crazy.”

-- Sometimes people don’t really know what is going on with them and so are not really sure what to say or if things are “bad enough” for them to say anything at all.
+- Sometimes we don’t really know what is going on with us and are not really sure what to say or if things are “bad enough” to say anything at all.

-- I have also heard clients share that family members and friends have either undermined them going to treatment and/or referred them back to the church (i.e. God) as their most appropriate source for healing and help.
+- Family members and friends have either undermined us going to treatment and/or have referred us back to the church (i.e. God) as the most appropriate source for healing and help.

 Even if we are not yet ready to seek out or receive help, we can assist our loved ones who may reach out.
 Here are some ideas:

 Be open to listening with compassion and without judgment.
 This is not the time to tell someone what their experience is, let them tell you.

 Know that just because a person may be experiencing psychological or emotional distress does not mean that they are not entitled to make whatever choices they are able to make at the time.
 Everyone responds better when they are treated with dignity, respect and a willingness to collaborate.